 When an owner is deciding whether or not to use a CM, it is very important to consider a few key points:

-- The owner should gauge the level of complexity and uniqueness of the project, and plan for maintaining the appropriate level of control.
+- Type of Project: The owner should gauge the level of complexity and uniqueness of the project, and plan for maintaining the appropriate level of control.

-- The amount of outside assistance and number of project participants should correspond to the cost and size of the project.
+- Size of Project: The amount of outside assistance and number of project participants should correspond to the cost and size of the project.
 Obviously, the more complex and costly a project, the greater the need for professional management and advice.

-- The owner should realistically assess its own in-house capabilities in evaluating how to manage a project.
+- Owner Capabilities: The owner should realistically assess its own in-house capabilities in evaluating how to manage a project.

-- If the project needs to be constructed in a specific and potentially compressed time frame, the appropriate management service will be needed to execute that schedule.
+- Time Considerations: If the project needs to be constructed in a specific and potentially compressed time frame, the appropriate management service will be needed to execute that schedule.